Holy Week and Easter Services 2023

-If you would like to book a wedding at Taranaki Cathedral, please contact us by phone (06 758 3111) or email (firstname.lastname@example.org),or come to the church on a Sunday morning.
-Our main service takes place at 10am every Sunday OR, pop in on a Tuesday morning (9.30-12) when the church is always open, and the Dean or another minister will be happy to make the necessary arrangements, and book the date for your wedding.
+If you would like to book a wedding at Taranaki Cathedral, please contact us by phone (06 758 3111) or email (email@example.com),or come to the church on a Sunday morning and talk to our Dean.

 Some questions and answers about getting married at Taranaki Cathedral.

 Q. What do Christians believe about marriage?

 A. Christians believe that marriage is a gift from God.
 In the marriage ceremony, a couple make a public declaration of lifelong commitment to love each other, come what may.

 Q. I'm not baptised.
 I don't go to church.
 Can I still get married in church?